St. Paul’s

 Altar Guild Notes

-• No mass on Wednesday, May 25th; instead, mass is on Thursday, May 26th, which is Ascension Day.
+• May 3rd (Wednesday) we observe SS Philip and James.
+Color is RED• No mass on Wednesday, May 25th; instead, mass is on Thursday, May 26th, which is Ascension Day.
 The color remains WHITE

 • For Sunday, June 4th the color changes to RED for Pentecost (no vigil this year), and for the following Wednesday (Whitsun week).